Krantisinh/the-todo-project/README.md

 Observation:
 If you type safe your code properly, unit testing becomes easy.
 Lot of edge cases automatically get taken care of.

+### Module Bundlers

+The require syntax comes from commonjs module system.
+However browsers do not understand commonjs.
+They need es module systems.
+Module Bundlers can help transalte commonjs modules in to es modules.
+Module bundlers take pieces of javascript files and bundle them in to a single file.

+Module bundlers like webpack do one or more of the below things in addition to bundling:
+1) Minification/Uglification of code
+2) Transformations through plugins (e.g. ts to js, sass to css, etc.)
+3) Tree shaking (dead code elimination)
+3) Code Splitting (chunks)
+4) Dev Server and an optional hot module replacement (HMR).